 While you can wander around Old Salem during the day to access many venues from the outside, The Old Salem Visitor Center and many of the below attractions are only open from:

 Old Salem Museums and Gardens is open year-round except for January each year.
-The administration office is closed for these holidays: New Year’s Day (January 1), Martin Luther King Day (third Monday in January), Memorial Day (last Monday in May), Junteenth (June 19), Independence Day (July 4), Labor Day (first Monday in September), Thanksgiving (fourth Thursday in November), Christmas Eve (December 24th), and Christmas Day (December 25).
+The administration office is closed for these holidays: New Year’s Day, Martin Luther King Day, Memorial Day, Junteenth, Independence Day, Labor Day, Thanksgiving, Christmas Eve, and Christmas Day.

 Where is Old Salem?

 600 South Main Street

 924 South Main Street

 Do I Need a Ticket to Visit Old Salem?

 You need a ticket to enter many of the open buildings at Old Salem, including the Museum of Early Southern Decorative Arts.
 You’ll also need a ticket to watch and engage with some of the demonstrations.